 Influencers Contest /Game

 When we talk about a contest between influencers, we also talk about a substantial budget.
-This type of advertising campaign requires the recruitment of various influencers who challenge each other with videos, comics and anything that makes you public.
+This type of advertising campaign requires the recruitment of various influencers who challenge each other with videos, comics, and anything that makes you public.
 Even the followers take part in the game because they have to vote.
-That’s why this type of solution can be taken to consider if you have a very high budget.
+That’s why this type of solution can be taken into consideration if you have a very high budget.